aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpicture/_index.md

 ```

-the weight of the border line of a picture in units of pt.
+Gets the weight of the border line of a picture in units of pt.

 **Returns:**
 double